beatngu13/visual-testing/README.md

 Library versions etc. are declared within the `pom.xml`.

+Please note:

-Note that while it possible to [declare a specific Firefox version](https://docs.travis-ci.com/user/firefox#selecting-a-firefox-version/) on Travis CI, one cannot [select a Chrome version](https://docs.travis-ci.com/user/chrome/).
+* While it possible to [declare a specific Firefox version](https://docs.travis-ci.com/user/firefox#selecting-a-firefox-version/) on Travis CI, one cannot [select a Chrome version](https://docs.travis-ci.com/user/chrome/).
 Therefore, we were working with a fixed Firefox version, but the latest (stable) Chrome at that time.
 This also means that reproducing the experiments might lead to different results if the Travis CI environment changes.
+* Per default, we do _not_ execute the actual evaluation on Travis CI.
+In order to do so, you can activate the corresponding Maven profile via `--activate-profiles eval`.
+If you want to do this permanently, adapt `ci/script.sh` accordingly.

 In the case of Applitools, we used the default "Strict" compare mode, which is said to only report perceptible differences.